Between 1p and £1: Can you set up such direct debit for your savings account?

-Most often you can set up cheap transactions of small sums as direct debits for fundraising or a charity organization.
+Most often, you can set up cheap transactions of small sums as direct debits for fundraising or charity organisations.
 Amounts of between one penny and one pound can be accepted.

 What are some DD examples?

-One would wonder then what other options would they have.
+One may wonder then what other options they would have.
 Here are possible examples of where a direct debit can be accepted: